JoshBaldwin101/GPT-4-Vision-Captioner/README.md

 ### Running the Tool
 1. Launch the `start_captioner.bat` file.
 This will automatically handle dependencies.
 2. Follow the prompts in the console window to customize your output settings (`txt` or `caption` file extension, fidelity level of image understanding, etc.).
+3. Choose whether to use batch processing (recommended for large datasets) or synchronous processing.
-3. Confirm the terms regarding cost and OpenAI's terms of service by typing y when prompted.
+4. Confirm the terms regarding cost and OpenAI's terms of service by typing y when prompted.

+## Processing Modes

+### Synchronous Processing
+- Processes images one at a time
+- Results are available immediately
+- Higher cost per image
+- Subject to standard rate limits

+### Batch Processing (NEW)
+- Processes all images in a single batch
+- Results may take up to 24 hours to complete
+- 50% lower cost per image
+- Higher rate limits
+- Ideal for large datasets

 ## How to Get an OpenAI API Key
 To use GPT-4-Vision-Captioner, you'll need an API key from OpenAI: